Dr. April H. Bailey

 Highlights

-Bailey, A. H., Dembroff, R., Wodak, D., Ikizer, E., & Cimpian, A. (in press).
+Bailey, A. H., Dembroff, R., Wodak, D., Ikizer, E., & Cimpian, A. (2024).
 People's beliefs about pronouns reflect both the language they speak and their ideologies.
 Journal of Experiental Psychology: General.

 Bailey, A. H., Williams, A., & Cimpian, A. (2022).
 Based on billions of words on the internet, PEOPLE = MEN.
 Science Advances.
 8, eabm2463.